akvelon/flutter-code-editor/README.md

 To manipulate parts of the source code, Flutter Code Editor supports *named sections*.
 They are defined in the code by adding tags that Flutter Code Editor recognizes.

-To define a named section in your source code, add comments to tag the start and end of the section:
+To define a named section in your source code, add comments to tag the start and the end of the section:
 1. Add comment `[START <section_name>]` to tag the beginning of the section.
 2. Add comment `[END <section_name>]` to tag the end of the section.